srnunez/guide-to-git-fork1/docs/exercises/index.md

 3. Commit and push your changes.
 4. Submit a pull request to merge `exercise-5` into main.
 </details>

-This exercise can be done on GitHub or from the command line.
-We recommend trying both options - just make two separate files!

 <details markdown="block">
 <summary>💡 Show Solution</summary>